verif-scop/pluto/README.md

 Following changes are made:
 1. adding `--dumpscop` option (for non-pet frontend), to dump scheduled polyhedral model in openscop format (with `.afterscheduling.scop` suffix).
 2. `--dumpscop` will also dump polyhedral model for the input scop (just after polyhedral extraction, before any further scheduling) in openscop format (with `.beforescheduling.scop`), no matter `--readscop` is enabled or not.
+3. redirect piplib and cloog to texlive-free upstream...

 The dumped files are used for validation.
 This minimal-changed fork is still under the MIT LICENSE.